pittpv/aztec-monitoring-script/en/README.md

 ## ⚙️ Installation and Launch

+❗️It is recommended to run as `root` user in the root directory.

 1. **Requirements**:
    The script will check for required components and offer to install any that are missing.